lleonardobr/lleonardobr/README.md

 - 🔭 I’m currently working on ...

 - 🌱 I’m currently learning ...
+- If the implementation is hard to explain, it's a bad idea.

 <!--
 **lleonardobr/lleonardobr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.